Haizhuolaojisite/Automobile-Data-Set-Wrangling/README.md

-# Automobile-Data-Set-Wrangling
+# Automobile-Data-Set-Wrangling-Explorating-ModelDevelopment
-My project in Python (numpy, pandas, matplotlib) for data wrangling and exploration
+My project in Python (numpy, pandas, matplotlib) for data wrangling and exploration and model development